Also known as: scapular plank, scapula push up, scapular push-up, shoulder blade push up

 How to Do Scapula Plank Push Up

-- Set plank position: Start in a forearm plank with shoulders stacked over elbows, legs extended and feet together.
-Tuck tailbone into a slight posterior pelvic tilt.
+- Set plank position: Start in a forearm plank with shoulders stacked over elbows, legs together, posterior pelvic tilt, braced core, and squeezed glutes to create full-body tension.

 Muscle Groups